 Fletcher is a 7th-generation Tennessean and a member of Tennessee’s First Families.
 He lives in Knoxville with his wife Becky and son Chad.
 He is an unrepentant Southeastern Conference football fanatic.
 His idea of nirvana is to share an autumn Saturday afternoon with 85,000 of his closest friends!

-Director, Canadian Centre for Bio-Ethical Reform
+President, Canadian Centre for Bio-Ethical Reform

 Steve Holck has been an activist in the pro life movement for over 18 years.

 Prior to that, he thought abortion was OK and was personally responsible for many.
 Then he saw the graphic pictures of abortion which shocked him into an in-depth investigation of exactly what abortion did to a child.
 He remembered back to the 70’s when he was told by Planned Parenthood staff that there was no pregnancy and there was just a blob of tissue to be removed.
 He realized that they had actually lied to him.